 Why a Cannabis Criminal Defense Attorney Is Essential

-The consequences of being charged with a cannabis crime vary widely, but even in 2022 people in Oregon can face prison sentences for manufacturing cannabis without a license.
+The consequences of being charged with a cannabis crime vary widely, but even still today people in Oregon can face prison sentences for manufacturing cannabis without a license.
 Attorney Michael R. Hughes has the experience to know if you are facing a slap on the wrist or incarceration.
 He can tell you what the worst-case scenario is if you are convicted and advise you on what the most likely outcome is if you chose to fight the allegations against you or accept a plea deal.

 Remember, fines and jail time are not the only punishments on the table.
 Catching a cannabis charge can limit your ability to work in the cannabis or hemp industries, may put your driver’s license in jeopardy, and could follow you around limiting your opportunities for the rest of your life.
 Putting up a strong defense is critical.